scala/scala3/docs/docs/reference/intersection-types-spec.md

 Syntactically, an intersection type `S & T` is similar to an infix type, where the infix operator is `&`. `&` is treated as a soft keyword.
 That is, it is a normal identifier with the usual precedence.
-But a type of the form A & B is always recognized as an intersection type, without trying to resolve &.
+But a type of the form `A & B` is always recognized as an intersection type, without trying to resolve `&`.

 ```
 Type              ::=  ...| InfixType